cj-mills/christianjmills/_posts/2022-7-18-Fastai-to-OpenVINO-to-Unity-Tutorial-Windows-3.md

-Lastly, select the `OpenVINODevicelDropdown` object and update the `Pos Y` value to `-220` in the Inspector tab.
+Last but not least, select the `OpenVINODevicelDropdown` object and update the `Pos Y` value to `-220` in the Inspector tab.

 ![unity-update-openvinodevicedropdown-position](G:\Projects\GitHub\christianjmills\images\fastai-openvino-unity-tutorial\part-3\unity-update-openvinodevicedropdown-position.png)